mchesterkadwell/discover_records/README.md

 To run the tests:

-`$ docker-compose -f local.yml run --rm django pytest`
+`$ docker compose -f local.yml run --rm django pytest`

 ## Use the Application

 Go to http://localhost:8000/record/ and input a TNA record id into the field and press the 'Get Record' button.
+For example, you can try `dfac0f8a-ee10-4928-a501-80ed71ea1a8a`.

 ![](readme/enter-record-id.png)